By Kori ~ July 14th, 2011.

 Chateau Ste.
 Michelle is Washington Stateâ€™s founding winery with its roots dating back to the repeal of Prohibition.
 In 1976, Ste.
 Michelle built a French-style chateau in Woodinville, just northeast of Seattle.
 While all of Chateau Ste.
 Michelleâ€™s vineyards are located on the east side of the Cascade Mountains, all of their white wines, including this Sauvignon Blanc, are made in Woodinville.

-2009 Chateau Ste.
-Michelle Sauvignon Blanc (Columbia Valley, Washington): 89% Sauvignon Blanc, 11% Semillon.
-Pale, greenish straw yellow in color.
-Aromatic with apple, pear, and minerality on the nose.
-Lemon, lime, and other citrus fruits come through on the palate.
-Dry and light-bodied with tart, crisp acidity and a long finish.
-Well-balanced and refreshing.
+2010 Chateau Ste.
+Michelle Sauvignon Blanc (Columbia Valley, Washington): 100% Sauvignon Blanc.
+Very light straw yellow in color.
+Aromatic with fresh cut grass and citrus notes on the nose.
+More citrus fruit, especially lime and orange peel, come through on the palate.
+Dry and light-bodied with crisp acidity and a long, refreshing finish.

-Filed under: A Wine for Tonight, American Wine, Five-Bangs For Your Buck Wines, Sauvignon Blanc, Washington State Wine, White Wine, Wines Under $10, Wines Under $15, Wines Under $20, Wines Under $25
+Filed under: A Wine for Tonight, American Wine, Sauvignon Blanc, Washington State Wine, White Wine, Wines Under $15, Wines Under $20, Wines Under $25